 WooCommerce Recent Reviews ↑ Back to top

-This widget is fairly self explanatory, showing your store’s most recent reviews.
+The WooCommerce Recent Reviews widget shows your store’s most recent reviews.

 Multi-Site Orders ↑ Back to top

-Starting with WooCommerce 3.4+ there is now a widget that appears under Dashboard that shows order information from across all sites in your networ.
+From WooCommerce 3.4+, there is now a widget that appears under Dashboard that shows order information from across all sites in your network.
 You can click on an order to be taken to the details of the order on that site.